The Impact of Autism on the Family

 On top of that …

-The expenses often skyrocket as more specialists are sought and multiple therapies are started to try to improve the life and future of the child with autism.
+The expenses often skyrocket as more specialists are sought and multiple therapies are started to try to improve the life and future of the individual with autism.
 While the school system in the U.S. can provide some help, it typically is not enough.

 That financial load becomes its own escalating series of stressful life events as parents try to shore up resources in a never-ending flood of medical costs, therapy costs, consultant costs (for such things as IEP’s) and care giver costs.
 Money that might be devoted to other purposes get streamlined to therapies, advocates for school and medical care.